-So you've decided to write a book, and you are ready to take on this exciting challenge!
+So you’ve decided to write a book and are ready to take on this exciting challenge!
 Yet when you sit in front of a blank screen, you feel lost, disoriented, and struggle to string your ideas together.
-These feelings are a sign that you should first consider writing a book outline.
+These feelings are a sign that you should consider writing a book outline.

 Why having a book outline is important

-A book outline is a way to organize and write out the different parts of your book.
-Listing out the number of chapters and different elements acts as a guide for your writing.
+As a first-time author, a book outline helps you to organize and write out the different parts of your book.
+Outlining consists of listing out the number of chapters and different elements that act as a guide for your writing.

-It allows you to know what you are going to write about before you start writing.
+It lets you know what you will write about before you start writing.
 In addition, here are some other benefits of having an outline:

 Writing a book outline helps you to organize your thoughts and create order

 The challenge with being a creative thinker is that you often have so many ideas in your head that your fingers can’t type as fast as you think.
-This can cause your ideas to come out inconsistent or incoherent.
+As a result, your ideas come out inconsistent or incoherent.

 An outline of a book creates continuity and flow

-When you're writing a book outline you need to make sure your story flows.
+When writing a book outline, you need to make sure your story flows.
 Think of the water pipes.
-For the water to flow smoothly from your sink and down the drain, all the pipes have to be connected.
+The pipes must be connected for the water to flow smoothly from your sink and down the drain.

-Same with your storyline, all the pieces of your story need to be connected for the message to flow and come across clear to readers.
+Same with your storyline, all the pieces of your story need to be connected for the message to flow and come across clearly to readers.

-If you're wondering how to write a book outline that flows, think about having a clear start and finish to your story.
-This way, your outline will be clear to follow, and your story will be too.
+If you’re wondering how to write a book outline that flows, think about having a clear start and finish to your story.
+This way, your outline will be clear and help you avoid fluff in your writing.

 Helps you create context and stick to the original context

 Many writers fall victim to thinking that the audience or their readers know everything they know.
 With this misconception, your writing can turn out unclear.
-For example, writing a story with missing character details, forgetting different resources, or just not providing the right context.
+For instance, writing a story with missing character details, forgetting different resources, or not providing the right context.

 In order to avoid this, you can write an outline and make notes and references to help you include the correct original context.